Current projects

 Contact: jessica.young@vuw.ac.nz

-Assisted dying support groups for families and professional
+Assisted dying support groups for families and professionals

-This initiative will be evaluated to create the evidence base for supporting those involved in AD and educating the professionals helping them.
+This initiative will be evaluated to create the evidence base for supporting those involved in AD and educating the professionals who help them.
 This project will lead to a health delivery grant application that provides safe, specialised, and effective AD bereavement support for families and HSPs.

 Contact: aida.dehkhoda@vuw.ac.nz